• Skip to primary navigation

 Deer & Beer Pot Pie with Puff Pastry Crust

-Incredibly tender venison meat enrobed in a silky, ale-infused gravy topped with a flaky puff pastry crust makes for the perfect pot pie!
+Incredibly tender venison meat and mushrooms enrobed in a silky, brown ale-infused gravy topped with a flaky puff pastry crust makes for the perfect pot pie!

 Course: Main Course